vcz-fr/TheFollowUp/_posts/2012/06/2012-06-08-megaupload-vs-hollywood.md

     dead: true
     follow: false

-tweet: "A new conflict is about to start between download sites and Hollywood"
+tweet: "A new conflict is about to start between download sites and Hollywood."
 ---